iZaL/real-estate-app-ui/README.md

 This version of the application is built with React Native

-This is an experimental project published under ForceDotComLabs, which means that:
+This is an experimental project, which means that:

 1. It's work in progress
 1. We need your feedback